COSIMA/regional-mom6/docs/contributing/contributing.md

 Instructions for Contributors
 =============================

+We welcome and support new contributions! 🎉 No matter how small, your contribution is always welcomed!

+Before contributing we suggest browsing through the [open issues](https://github.com/COSIMA/regional-mom6/issues) and/or [open pull requests](https://github.com/COSIMA/regional-mom6/pulls) to ensure that there isn't already any related work being done or discussed.

+It's always a good idea to start by [opening an issue](https://github.com/COSIMA/regional-mom6/issues/new) to discuss before putting a lot of work into implementing something.

+Contributors should strive to keep pull requests as self-contained as possible.
+Thinking of contributing several new features into the package?
+Great!
+But each feature deserves its own pull request.
+And each feature-pull request should come with some tests and documentation of the feature implemented.
+Tests and documentation are equally valuable as the source code!

-Before you submit a [pull request](https://github.com/COSIMA/regional-mom6/pulls) it's always a good idea to run the tests locally and catch any potential bugs/errors that might have been introduced.
+Before opening a [pull request](https://github.com/COSIMA/regional-mom6/pulls) it's always a good idea to run the tests locally to catch any potential bugs/errors that might have been introduced.
 Also, sometimes it's also a good idea to build the documentation locally to see how new docstrings or any new bits of documentation that you may have added look like.
+Instructions for doing both of these follow below.

 ## Testing